Meet the Instructors

 Biography:

-Josh Troche is a versatile professional with more than 20 years of experience in sales, technical assistance and video.
-He cultivated a strong online presence, amassing over 19,000 YouTube subscribers with videos reaching a million views.
+Josh Troche is a versatile professional with more than 20 years of experience in sales, technical assistance and video production.
+He cultivated a strong online presence, amassing over 19,000 YouTube subscribers with videos reaching 1 million views.
 Leveraging his expertise, Troche founded his own photo, video and podcast production company, Pedal Stomper Productions, where he has helped hundreds of people present their best selves and businesses to a larger audience.

 Why did you decide to become an entrepreneur?